linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 Second, yields to maturity can be used to compare bonds for relative value, either as investments or as sources of borrowed funds.
 For this purpose, it is essential to convert securities having varying coupon payment frequencies to a common periodicity, usually a semiannual bond basis, before comparison.
 Issuers also should include the financing costs in their analysis to assess the all-in cost of funds.
 If the bonds that are being compared contain call or put options, their respective yields to maturity no longer matter—they are data but not information.
 Then additional work is needed to value those embedded options to arrive at option-adjusted yields and option-adjusted spreads (over the benchmark Treasuries).

 Third, yields to maturity can be used to project the future value of investments—hopefully with careful attention to assumptions.
-Suppose a wealthy investor buys our 4-year,  $4\%$  corporate bond yielding  $4.182\%$  for a par value of  $10,000,000, paying$ 9,934,200.
-This investment will grow to a total return of  $11,703,200—if there is no default by the issuer and if each annual$ 400,000 interest payment is reinvested at  $4.182\%$ .
+Suppose a wealthy investor buys our 4-year,  $4\%$  corporate bond yielding  $4.182\%$  for a par value of  \$10,000,000, paying\$ 9,934,200.
+This investment will grow to a total return of  \$11,703,200—if there is no default by the issuer and if each annual\$ 400,000 interest payment is reinvested at  $4.182\%$ .
 But suppose the yield curve is projected to be stable and upwardly sloped over the next few years.
 Then how reasonable is that reinvestment assumption?
 Shouldn't you assume lower reinvestment rates as you slide down the yield curve and the time to maturity shortens?
-Suppose you are not so wealthy and are only able to buy bonds for a par value of $10,000 so that you receive just $400 in coupon interest each year.
-Will you be able to reinvest that amount at  $4.182\%$  if the minimum denomination for a bond is $1,000?
+Suppose you are not so wealthy and are only able to buy bonds for a par value of \$10,000 so that you receive just \$400 in coupon interest each year.
+Will you be able to reinvest that amount at  $4.182\%$  if the minimum denomination for a bond is \$1,000?
 In that case, maybe you should assume a lower, more conservative reinvestment rate, such as that available on money market securities.

 Fourth, street convention yields to maturity often are used to calculate risk statistics for the bond.
 These risk statistics—duration and convexity in their various forms—aim to measure the sensitivity of the bond price to changes in market interest rates.
 This is a very important topic, which we go into in detail in Chapter 6.